LycheeOrg/Lychee/README.md

 ## Installation

-To run Lychee, everything you need is a web-server with PHP 8.1 or later and a MySQL-Database.
+To run Lychee, everything you need is a web-server with PHP 8.1 or later and a database (MySQL/MariaDB, PostgreSQL or SQLite).
 Follow the instructions to install Lychee on your server.
 This version of Lychee is built on the Laravel framework.
 To install:

 1. Clone this repo to your server and set the web root to `lychee/public`
 2. Run `composer install --no-dev` to install dependencies